gregorias/coop.nvim/How it works.md

 The first feature Coop provides are non-blocking operations with [a convenient coroutine syntax](https://gregorias.github.io/posts/using-coroutines-in-neovim-lua/).
-Coop does that by reuse callback-based, non-blocking operations that Neovim already provides.
+Coop does that by reusing callback-based, non-blocking operations that Neovim already provides.
-To understand Coop’s mechanism, let’s first draw how callback-based function provide concurrency:
+To understand Coop’s mechanism, let’s first draw how a callback-based function provides concurrency:

 ![A sequence diagram of non-blocking I/O with callbacks](/assets/Nonblocking%20IO%20with%20callbacks.png)